jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  the timestamps are strings and I cannot subtract one string_ from another

-* I change the expectation to go back to what was working
+  the timestamps are strings and I cannot subtract one string_ from another.
+I undo the change to go back to what was working

   .. code-block:: python